graysondeese/QuizStack/README.md

 ## User Story
 ```
-As a user
+AS A user
 ```
 ```
-I want a flashcard game to learn more about coding
+I WANT a flashcard game to learn more about coding
 ```
 ```
-So that I can become a better Developer
+SO THAT I can become a better Developer
 ```
 ## Table of Contents